Professional/Short course Care of the Acutely Ill Adult

 • Applied physiology, pathophysiology,

-• Chest X-ray interpretation and Arterial blood gas analysis
+• Chest x-ray interpretation and arterial blood gas analysis

-• Oxygen therapy & Nebulizer therapy
+• Oxygen therapy and nebulizer therapy

-• Non-invasive respiratory support, Tracheostomy, tracheal suction and other airway maintenance strategies
+• Non-invasive respiratory support, tracheostomy, tracheal suction and other airway maintenance strategies

 Cardiovascular deterioration; assessment and management